reserve-protocol/protocol/audits/Code4rena - Reserve Audit Report - Release 3.0.0 (core).md

 <https://github.com/reserve-protocol/protocol/blob/c4ec2473bbcb4831d62af55d275368e73e16b984/contracts/p1/AssetRegistry.sol#L89-L93> <br><https://github.com/reserve-protocol/protocol/blob/c4ec2473bbcb4831d62af55d275368e73e16b984/contracts/p1/AssetRegistry.sol#L106-L110>

-At the mitigation contest there was an issue regarding the `basketHandler.quantity()` call at the unregistration process taking up all gas.
+At the mitigation audit there was an issue regarding the `basketHandler.quantity()` call at the unregistration process taking up all gas.
 As a mitigation to that issue the devs set aside some gas and use the remaining to do that call.
 This opens up to a new kind of attack, where a attacker can cause the call to revert by not supplying enough gas to it.